arob5/arob5.github.io/_posts/2024-05-30-active-subspaces.md

 The inactive subspace is the orthogonal complement of the active subspace, since $V_1^\top V_2 = I$.

+# Understanding the Low-Dimensional Subspace
+Having defined the active subspace, we now begin to investigate its basic properties.

 ## Active and Inactive Variables
 Since the active subspace is $r$-dimensional, we can represent vectors living in this subspace with $r < d$ coordinates.
 It is this fact that allows